 Structured Data Markup & Video SEO

-Structured data markup helps search engines understand the content on a webpage, and can even boost visibility in SERPs.
+Structured data markup is an essential part of modern SEO.
+It helps search engines understand the content on a webpage, and can even boost visibility in SERPs.
 Video SEO also contributes to improved rankings in search engine results pages, by helping crawlers parse video metadata for better indexing.
 Together, structured data markup and video SEO create an effective strategy for optimizing websites for organic traffic.

 When using both techniques together, it’s important to ensure that all elements are properly implemented.
 Structured data should be included according to schema guidelines, while videos need to have relevant titles and descriptions.
 Additionally, videos should include transcripts or closed captions so they’re accessible for people with disabilities or limited network speeds.